CamdenClark/anchor-book/introduction/3-structure.md

 is exposed to third parties (other than the messaging platform) in centralized messaging platforms. {% endhint %}

 However, programs can permission _write access_ to account data.
+This is the foundation of having programs on the blockchain: you can make permissioned edits to the global state machine!